Aesthetic Realism Looks at New York City: The High Line

 Looking at anything freshly requires imagination.
 However, as Aesthetic Realism explains, there are two kinds of imagination—one good and one bad: one on behalf of truth and the other on behalf of narrow ego.
 There is the imagination of Charles Dickens, Abraham Lincoln, and the people who created our national parks.
 Their purpose was to respect the world, have it more beautiful, more just.
 But there is also the imagination whose purpose is to have contempt for the world, and has taken the form of racism, wars of aggression, and the overweening personal greed that has made for the current economic disaster.

 The creation of the High Line is an excellent example of good imagination.
-Through the careful thought of founders Joshua David and Robert Hammond, the architects,
+Through the careful thought and persistent efforts of founders Robert Hammond and Joshua David, the architects, public officials

 Joshua David and Robert Hammond